telerik/kendo-ui-core/docs/dataviz/diagram/editing.md

       }
     });

+## Configure the Toolbar

-## If you want to enable new records insertion, you should configure the toolbar(the createShape will be added by default):
+Configure the Toolbar if you want to enable new records insertion.
+The createShape will be added by default.

     $("#diagram").kendoDiagram({
       dataSource: dataSource,